julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 This tradition is among the oldest and most widespread in European folk magic, stretching from the Scottish Highlands to Scandinavia, the Isle of Man, Ireland, Wales, and northern Germanic regions.

-If you want more plant magic for the threshold, see **[Front Door Witchy Plants](/witchy-plants-for-front-door/)** which places rowan among other doorway guardians.
+If you want more plant magic for the threshold, see **[Ancient Doorway Talismans](/witchy-plants-for-front-door/)** which places rowan among other doorway guardians.

 ---